Stay in One of North America's Oldest Settlements

 Historic Treasures & Natural Wonders of Annapolis Royal

 In Annapolis Royal, history is not merely observed; it is inhabited.
-As the original capital of Acadia and Nova Scotia, the town remains a rare sanctuary of architectural integrity and quiet permanence.
+As the original capital of Nova Scotia, the town remains a rare sanctuary of architectural integrity and quiet permanence.
 Here, a distinguished density of heritage meets the rhythmic pull of the Bay—from the refined fairways of the local links to the storied vintages of nearby estates.

 This is a place of foundational firsts.
 From the ramparts of Fort Anne to the cradle of settlement at the Habitation, the town offers a direct connection to the continent’s earliest chapters.
 With four of the nation’s oldest timber-frame residences and a townscape almost entirely designated as a National Historic Site, Annapolis Royal offers a rare opportunity to dwell within the very fabric of Canadian history.